 The Good News

 Do you live on or near the water?
 Do you have a beautiful water view and want to enhance it?
-Do you have a stream flowing through your yard?
+Do you enjoy all that our waterways have to offer?
 If so, we have some good news to share.
 There are simple ways you can protect your view, preserve your yard, not harm any birds, plants, or animals that live near your waterway, and improve local water quality with some simple best practices.

 It’s understandable you want to create your backyard escape.
-It’s also important to understand how what you do in your backyard affects the fish, crabs, birds, and other important animals and plants that live in your waterway and the Chesapeake Bay.
-Activities such as mowing down to the waterway, removing trees, building a shed, adding a pool, or some landscaping practices can be harmful to local water quality and marine habitats.
+It’s also important to understand what you do in your backyard affects the water quality in your waterway and the Chesapeake Bay.
+Activities such as mowing down to the water, removing trees, building new structures like sheds or decks, and adding pools can be harmful to local water quality and marine habitats.

-The Chesapeake Bay is a national treasure and it deserves to be protected.
+The Chesapeake Bay is a national treasure that needs to be protected.
 It is the nation’s largest estuary and one of the world’s most productive.
 The Bay is home to over 3,700 species of plants and animals, draining 64,000 square miles of land.
 Your waterway is one of many that can help or harm the Bay.

-So, how can you protect your waterway, enjoy your yard, and ensure you’re following the CBPA?
+Before you start any outdoor improvement project near a waterway, check with your city or county to see if your property is within the buffer area and if you’re required to get CBPA approval or a permit.
 Your city or county has what you need to know, as well as staff to help ensure you’re making the right decisions.
 All you need to do is call your local planning or environmental department for more information.

 Good to Know